 These are absolutely essential on your long-term packing list – useful for shared accommodation, flights and buses!

 Snorkel & Mask

-We used a head torch a lot in Samoa, especially when staying beach fales, where you have to walk to the toilet at night in the dark.
-It’s much easier using the toilet hands-free!
+We used a head torch a lot in Samoa, especially when staying at beach fales, where you have to walk to the toilet at night in the dark.
+It’s much easier to use the toilet hands-free!
 Also good for camping and fishing at night, (which Enrico is a big fan of!).

 Filter Water Bottle

 It’s amazing how many plastic bottles you can get through on a long trip.
 Terrible for the environment and also a waste of your money, that could be better spent elsewhere.
 Invest in a water purifier bottle like Lifesaver Liberty, which removes 99.999% of viruses and bacteria from water, meaning you don’t need to buy bottled water while travelling!

 I always take a day pack for hand luggage and this time we took one of Fjallraven’s backpacks, the rucksack no.21.
 I love the look of this backpack and it’s really durable.
 After 9 months it still looks brand new.
 It has a section for my laptop and also a handy seat pad inside!